creagia/laravel-redsys/UPGRADING.md

 # Upgrading

+## From v2 to v3

+Breaking changes:
+- `RedsysRequestStatus` cases have been renamed from Denied/Paid to Error/Success.
+- Database table `redsys_requests` has been updated with:
+  - Rename `status` enum column options to `['pending', 'error', 'success']`
+  - Drop `order_number` unique foreign.
+  - Change `pay_method` column to nullable.

 ## From v1 to v2

 Version 2.x is a complete rewrite, so there isn't a step-by-step upgrade guide.
 We recommend you to read the updated docs